Breaded pork chops are tender with a crisp, crunchy exterior and tangy mustard coating – the ultimate comfort food.

 Speaking of the breadcrumb mixture, there are two “secrets” that I’ll share with you.
 The first is to use panko breadcrumbs.
 They tend to make a much crispier crust.
 If you aren’t able to find them, please use regular breadcrumbs because the rest of my “secrets” and tips will still help you create a great breaded pork chop.

 The second “secret” is mixing oil into the breadcrumb mixture.
 Oil is a great conductor of heat which helps to brown and crisp up the exterior.
+I figured this oil trick out when perfecting Homemade Shake and Bake, which is actually another great recipe you can use for breaded pork chops.

 I like to spray the rack with cooking spray to reduce the risk of the chops sticking.
 Using the wire rack allows any moisture to drip away from the chops as well as allowing the heat to circulate around the chops keeping them soggy-free.